lifthrasiir/angolmois/INTERNALS.md

 * `#BGAxx yy <integer> <integer> <integer> <integer> <integer> <integer>`

-The image composition using `#BGAxx` is done after completely loading images, and executed in the order of appearance.
-The target slot (`xx`) should be empty, i.e. not used by `#BMPxx` or other `#BGAxx`, and should not be a video.
+Since Angolmois 2.0 alpha 3, this command specifies an additional layer of indirection over `#BMPxx` rather than acting as an image composition command.
+When this command is present, drawing the image `xx` is accomplished by drawing the image specified by `#BMPyy` at given position and in given size.
+Namespaces used by `#BMPxx` and `#BGAxx` are distinct so `#BGAxx` cannot refer to other `#BGAyy`. `#BMPyy` referred by `#BGA` command may be a movie however.

 The top/left coordinates are clipped to 0 if negative; the width and height calculated from both coordinates are clipped to 256 if larger than 256.
 Other clippings do not occur.
+Initially `#BGAxx xx 0 0 256 256 0 0` is assumed for every alphanumeric key `xx`.

 * `#STAGEFILE <path>`